You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 The College of Law offers customised in-house mediation training compliant with the current National Mediator Accreditation System (NMAS) to organisations across Australia and internationally.

 Our dedicated team of expert mediation professionals can bring our mediation courses direct to your organisation, tailored to your professional needs.
 Whether you are after structured mediator training culminating in NMAS accreditation, or simply to offer your staff training in mediation skills, we will devise a program relevant to your organisation.

 For further information or to discuss your tailored mediation program, please contact The College of Law on 02 9965 7111.

 Q: How do I become a Nationally Accredited Mediator?

-A: Under the current National Mediator Accreditation Scheme (NMAS), you must first complete a NMAS recognised mediation training program, and following this, successfully complete a NMAS recognised mediation assessment.
+A: Under the current National Mediator Accreditation System (NMAS), you must first complete a NMAS recognised mediator training program, and following this, successfully complete a NMAS recognised mediation assessment.

 Once you have received your completion certificate and documents from your training provider, you can then select a recognised mediator accreditation body (RMAB) to register yourself with.
 A full list of RMAB’s can be found at https://msb.org.au/msb-member-list.

 Q: How long do I have to complete a National Mediation Assessment after completing a Nationally Accredited Mediator Training Program?